ExtremeFLOW/neko/doc/pages/case-file.md

 * `projection_space_size`, size of the vector space used for accelerating the solution procedure.
 If 0, then the projection space is not used.
    More important for the pressure equation.
+* `projection_hold_steps`, steps for which the simulation does not use projection after starting or time step changes.
+E.g. if 5, then the projection space will start to update at the 6th time step and the space will be utilized at the 7th time step.

 ### Flow rate forcing
 The optional `flow_rate_force` object can be used to force a particular flow